-The group has collaborated with artists and creative practitioners to learn new skills and develop the zine, including photography, design, creative writing, journalism, and illustration.
+Throughout the project, the group have collaborated with artists and creative practitioners to develop the publication, and learn new skills, including photography, design, creative writing, journalism, and illustration.

-They have explored self-publishing, graphic design and print with artist-led collective OOMK (One of My Kind), created new zero-waste fashion with the Waste Free Fashion Collective and met with artists and curators at Turner Prize 2019, Turner Contemporary, Margate Festival, and Somerset House.
+Gen Z have explored self-publishing, graphic design and print with artist-led collective OOMK (One of My Kind), created new zero-waste fashion with the Waste Free Fashion Collective, met with artists and curators at Margate Festival, and visited Turner Contemporary and Somerset House.

-In June 2019, the group created a printed manifesto for Royal Opera House Bridge Annual Conference The Thriving Child, also presenting a Q&A on their lived experience as young people to hundreds of delegates at The Royal Opera House, Covent Garden.
+For the 2019 Royal Opera House Bridge Annual Conference they created a printed manifesto, and presented a Q&A on their lived experience as young people to hundreds of delegates at The Royal Opera House in Covent Garden.

-For the final sessions, the group will be working with guest designer Rose Nordin, from OOMK to edit and layout the final zine design.
-Rose Nordin is a graphic designer and illustrator based in London with a particular interest in self-publishing and DIY culture.
+To design, edit and print the finished zine, the group have worked closely with Rose Nordin, a graphic designer and illustrator based in London with a particular interest in self-publishing and DIY culture.